-Having access to such high quality and fast lenses, combined with the a7III‘s performance, you’re sure to capture high quality and incredibly detailed wildlife images.
+Having access to such high quality and fast telephoto lenses, combined with the a7III’s performance, you’re sure to capture high quality and incredibly detailed wildlife images.

-Thanks to a combination of the image sensor and processor, the Sony a7III boasts the ability to capture up to 40 uncompressed RAW files, 89 compressed RAW files and up to 177 JPEGs in a single burst.
+Thanks to a combination of the full-frame sensor and processor, the Sony a7III boasts the ability to capture up to 40 uncompressed RAW files, 89 compressed RAW files and up to 177 JPEGs in a single burst.
 This means that its processor and buffer are able to compute and store the image data quickly before writing it to the memory card.

 One thing we can confidently say is that this roundup of the best cameras for wildlife photography includes plenty of gems – and whichever one you choose is going to help you catch stunning images of even the most fleeting subjects.

 (…and if you’re looking for a more ‘stealthy’ approach to capturing animals in the wild, check out our guide to the best trail camera.)

 Disclaimer: All recommendations are impartial and based on user experience, with no bias to the products or the brand.
 The products in this post may contain affiliate links.